mpizarro03/q2_project/Q2_done_list.md

   - link xperiencegarage.com to problem form
   - reCAPTCHA
   - return general location not lat and long (Success message Boulder, Colorado)
-  - header with logo

 - Styling:
-  - style error states on form
-  - example closer to problem madlib
-  - age field smaller
-  - answers in red, use Garamond
   - style error message for no search results

 - backend